Dholydai/writerz-with-an-attitude/README.md

 Do Qwerty lemmings ever question their orthodoxy?

 Do you think single-hand writers are predisposed to prefer using voice recognition?
-I do not believe so.
-Crafting language is best experienced as a tactle exercise.
+No, crafting written language is best experienced as a tactle exercise.

 Ronald Earl Walker - Inventor of the Post-Mechanical Keyboard